CoVaRR-NET/duotang/data_needed/readme.md

-collection of files needed to run the markdown file
+place here any files needed to run the R notebook (e.g. tables, trees, etc.)